-Many people get confused when they are trying to decide whether it will be better to put the films in their checked luggage or in their carry-on bags.
+Many people get confused when they are trying to decide whether it will be better to put the films from disposable cameras or an SLR digital camera in their checked luggage or in their carry-on baggage.

 So, should you take your disposable camera film through airport security, or should you pack it in your checked luggage?